Government affairs, food and drug law, Medicare, Medicaid, private health insurance, Health IT, healthcare tax policy

 Office of Senator Bill Cassidy, M.D., Office of Congressman Bill Cassidy M.D., Senate Committee on Health, Education, Labor, and Pensions (HELP)

-Robb Walton, Vice President, BGR Government Affairs, came to the firm after spending nearly five years as the Senior Health Policy Advisor and Counsel for Senator Bill Cassidy (R-La.) where he managed the health policy team and developed the Senator’s health care agenda.
+Robb Walton, Principal, BGR Government Affairs, came to the firm after spending nearly five years as the Senior Health Policy Advisor and Counsel for Senator Bill Cassidy (R-La.) where he managed the health policy team and developed the Senator’s health care agenda.
 He focused on issues related to the Senator’s role on the Committee on Health, Education, Labor and Pensions (HELP) and the Appropriations Subcommittee on Labor, Health and Human Services.
 During his time with Sen. Cassidy, Robb developed numerous policy proposals, including those in health IT and mental health policy that were signed into law in the 21st Century Cures legislation in 2016.
 In addition, Robb drafted comprehensive private health insurance and Medicaid reform proposals for the Senator that continue to be instrumental in the debate over changes to those policy areas.
 Robb often spoke on behalf of the Senator at conferences, panels, and briefings.

 Robb joined Rep. Bill Cassidy’s office in 2012 in the House of Representatives, where he provided daily counsel to the Congressman regarding health policy and legislation, particularly in his role as a member of the Committee on Energy and Commerce.
 During his time in the House, Robb developed Medicare reimbursement policy for the Congressman that was later included in the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).